 Rented apartments: In Serbia, there are many rental apartments/flats available for students.
 The price varies depending on the location, facilities and room size.
 Students can expect to pay between EUR 50 and EUR 200.

 In Serbia, there are many bus services operating that connects cities within the country and also with major cities in Western and Central Europe.
 The main bus hub of Serbia is in Belgrade.
 The international bus carrier is Lasta Eurolines.

 Serbia is connected to many Europe regions.
 One can come to Serbia by car.
 You must possess a valid driver licence and registration document.
-Visit the website of Automobile and Motorcycle Association of Serbia (AMSS) (https://www.amss.org.rs/) to know about the traffic regulation and roadside assistance, click here
+Visit the website of Automobile and Motorcycle Association of Serbia (AMSS) (https://www.amss.org.rs/) to know about the services for road users in Serbia.

 The Ministry of Health and Environmental Protection manages the health care system in Serbia.

 International students are given medical care during their stay in Serbia.
 The health care conditions vary depending on the agreement Serbia has with other countries.
 International students must possess a valid health insurance from their home country.
 They can also take private health insurance in Serbia.
 The health insurance is compulsory.